aoluwolerotimi/Kickstarter-Project-Clustering/README.md

 ## Context
 [Kickstarter](https://www.kickstarter.com/about) is a crowdfunding platform with a focus on bringing creative projects to life.

 As part of a data mining course, I was tasked with defining meaningful profiles from a dataset of over 15,000 projects from 2009 and 2016.
-Jump to the last section of this ReadMe to check out the data dictionary.

 ## Process